SilentCicero/MultiSignatureWallet/README.md

 - Close-To-The-Metal: Easily auditable at the opcode level (easier for formal-verification)
 - Tiny deployment cost (311 Bytes / 233 opcodes)
-- Smallest known multi-signature wallet that is EIP712 compliant
 - Reduced execution cost (when executing transactions)
 - Written with similar security profile to common multi-signature designs
 - Standard Numerical Nonce system to prevent double-spends